Nyeinchanaung/NLP-A5-DPO/README.md

  - Open the project
  - Open the `app` folder
  - `streamlit run app.py`
- - app should be up and run on `http://localhost:8501/`
+ - app should be up and running on `http://localhost:8501/`

 ## Dataset
 The `Dahoas/full-hh-rlhf` dataset is an excellent choice for training your model with Direct Preference Optimization (DPO) because it provides a comprehensive, high-quality collection of human preference data specifically curated for reinforcement learning from human feedback (RLHF), which aligns closely with DPO’s objectives.